rxm562/SeismoPi/README.md

 Overview
 --------
-**SeismoPi** is a Python package that allows to develop scenario-based earthquake loss estimation for buried pipelines.
-This tool gives an interactive probable damage scenario for distributed buried pipeline infrastructures.
+**SeismoPi** is a Python package that allows to develop scenario-based earthquake damage and renewal cost estimation for buried pipeline networks.
+This tool gives an interactive damage scenario for distributed buried water infrastructures.

 Dependency